Comoros June 16-17, 2023

 GET IN

+By plane.
 Kenya Airways now flies direct from Nairobi thrice a week, connecting with London, Dubai, Mumbai and Paris flights.

 East African Air Express (now Fly540, sister company to Flysax) connects to Mombasa, Nairobi, Dubai.
-Ethopian Airlines from Addis Ababa.
+Ethiopian Airlines from Addis Ababa.
 Air Tanzania flies direct twice weekly from Dar es Salaam.
 Turkish Airlines flies from Istanbul through Seychelles

 Air Madagascar flies almost daily from Madagascar